Kingdom of Pergamon: From autonomy to independence (282–241 BC)

-Philetaerus' nephew and adopted son Eumenes I succeeded him upon his death in 263 BC.
+Philetaerus' nephew and adopted son, Eumenes I, succeeded him upon his death in 263 BC.
 He rebelled and defeated the Seleucid king Antiochus I Soter near the Lydian capital of Sardis in 261 BC.
-He freed Pergamon, and greatly increased its territories.
+He created an outright independent Pergamene state, and greatly increased its territories.
 He established garrisons, such as Philetaireia, in the north at the foot of Mount Ida, which was named after his adoptive father, and Attaleia, in the east, to the northeast of Thyatira near the sources of the river Lycus, which was named after his grandfather.
 He also extended his control to the south of the river Caïcus, reaching the Gulf of Cyme.
-He minted coins with the portrait of Philetaerus, who during his reign had still been depicting the Seleucid king Seleucus I Nicator on his coins.
+Eumenes I minted coins with the portrait of Philetaerus, who during his reign had still been depicting the Seleucid king Seleucus I Nicator on his coins.